Joseph Cardijn: Illness and death

 Cardijn died due to renal complications on 24 July 1967; his remains were interred in the Notre-Dame parish church in Laeken.

 On 19 June 1967 he was stricken with a terrible illness causing great pain; he had once had an operation in 1952, which led some to believe the illness was related to that operation.
 Cardijn suffered from a high fever and even fell down the stairs several times believing the pain would soon disappear.
 His diagnosis was not clear at first as his temperature increased, which worried those around him.
 He was taken to hospital where it was discovered he had a severe renal infection.
 He knew his time was short and dated his final letter to Paul VI on 25 June 1967.
 He had an operation in late June and his condition made a slight improvement to the point that he could have a little beer or coffee.

 Cardinal Suenens came to the hospital to give him the Anointing of the Sick not long prior to Cardijn's death.
 On 14 July he lapsed into a coma (also suffering from cardiac weakness); HM King Baudouin came for a long bedside visit despite the cardinal not recognizing him due to the severe nature of his illness.
 He fell into delirium on 15 July, breaking into fragments of a sermon on Populorum Progressio (a document he hailed upon its release).
 The nurse tending to him felt his pulse on 24 July noticing that the cardinal had died just moments earlier.
 The then Prince Albert II attended his funeral.
 Pope John Paul II visited his tomb on his visit to Belgium in 1985.

 Legacies

-Cardijn's model ("See, Judge, Act") influenced a number of movements around the world, such as the Young Christian Workers (YCW), Young Christian Students, the Student Catholic Action, the Paulian Association and Palms Australia.
+Cardijn's model ("See, Judge, Act") influenced a number of movements around the world, such as the Young Christian Workers (YCW), Young Christian Students, Christian Family Movement, the Student Catholic Action, the Paulian Association and Palms Australia.
 In North America his approach was applied in Catholic Action movements.
 In South America it was adopted as something compatible with the Liberation Theology movement.

 In Noarlunga Downs, Australia, the Cardijn College has been named in his honour.
 The school's motto is adopted from Cardijn's model.
 In South Africa it was used to support the development of the first black trade unions in Durban in the 1970s.